jyt109/RideShare/readme.md

 #RideMeter
 ##Measuring the value of shared rides
 ###Project summary
-This project takes (New York Taxi ride data from 2013)[!http://chriswhong.com/open-data/foil_nyc_taxi/] and calculate the amount of money/ miles that could be saved if rides are shared.
+This project takes [New York Taxi ride data from 2013](http://chriswhong.com/open-data/foil_nyc_taxi/) and calculate the amount of money/ miles that could be saved if rides are shared.
 A score is calculated to indicate how shareable each ride is.
 A webapp is also written in Flask for visualization of the shared path for each of hypothetical shared ride.

 ###Stage 0
 ###Install OSRM routing API